Integrated Pest Management · Agriculture and Natural Resources

 Borrowing a kiosk for your county

-Sixteen kiosks are available statewide for UC programs to borrow for local UC-sponsored events or for placement in retail stores, libraries, etc. UC affiliates (MGs, UCCE staff, advisors, etc) are responsible for transporting the kiosk.
+Kiosks are available statewide for UC programs to borrow for local UC-sponsored events or for placement in retail stores, libraries, etc. UC affiliates (MGs, UCCE staff, advisors, etc) are responsible for transporting the kiosk.
 UC IPM does not reimburse for mileage.

 We recommend you reserve a kiosk at least 2 months before your planned use.
 The kiosk reservation calendar fills up quickly between March and September.
+See reservation steps below.

 Steps to reserving a kiosk